RainbowMiner/RainbowMiner/README.md

 In this example, if mining Zergpool, it will autoexchange everything into LTC.
 The parameter string "pl=1.5" will be added to the password, that is passed to the pool.
 In the case of ZergPool it will define a payout limit of 1.5 LTC.
 Of course any parameters can be added here, depending on the pool's options.

+For ZergPoolCoins pools, extra password parameters can be assigned per coin, even when using autoexchange to a certain currency:

+Example 2:

+    "ZergPoolCoins": {
+        "BTC": "<YOUR_BTC_ADDRESS>",
+        "BTC-Params": "pl=0.001",
+        "BTC-MBC-Params": "d=0.1",
+        "Worker": "$WorkerName",
+        "Penalty": "0"
+    }

+In example 2, when mining for some MBC on ZergPoolCoins, the difficulty will be set to 0.1 by adding ",d=0.1" to the miner's password parameter.
+"CURRENCY-COIN-Params" has priority over "CURRENCY-Params"

 #### Change a pool's penalty

 If you feel like a pool tends to exagerate it's results, you can set a penalty in % through the field "Penalty":